JMendes1995/SysAdmCephCluster/README.md

 In order to access all the infrastructure, hosted in the private subnet (10.10.0.0/24), for security purpuse is crucial to create a proxy jump between the localhost where the ansible is being executed to the destination network.
 Therefore, regarding that bastion host that is accessible from the public network on port 22 is being used as a proxy to jump to the Ceph Network.
 The following image shows an example of a ssh_config file after executing the ansible command.
-In this ansible command is passed the `proxy_jump` tag, and the `--ask-become-pass` to escalate priveligies to write into `/etc/ssh/ssh_config` file
+In this ansible command is passed the `cep_init,apply` tags, and the `--ask-become-pass` to escalate priveligies to write into `/etc/ssh/ssh_config` file

 <details open>
   <summary>/etc/ssh/ssh_config example</summary>